Insights

 Trade policy is increasingly conditional.

-Physical disruption is active across multiple regions.
+Physical disruption remains active across multiple regions.

 Systems are upgraded.

-Visibility improves.
+Visibility increases.

 Automation expands.